-Site 32MZ864 was tested in 1988 in order to evaluate the impact of a proposed road upgrade.
+Site 32MZ864 was tested in 1988 to evaluate the impact of a proposed road upgrade.
 Two components (Plains Village and unidentified) within the right-of-way and three components (Avonlea, Pelican Lake, and Plains Village) outside the right-of-way were identified (Borchert 1989:61).
 Plains Village pottery was recovered from the east and west ends of the site.
 The collected tools include projectile points identified as Avonlea and Pelican Lake and a probable lanceolate point midsection.
-Charcoal samples were collected for radiometric dating but the results were not discussed.
 Magnetic survey conducted at the site revealed that there are potentially five additional buried hearth features (ibid.).
 Suggestions for future research include examining 1) the change in resource use and technology and 2) settlement patterns through time in western North Dakota.
 Located in the McKenzie Ranger District of the Little Missouri National Grasslands, salvage excavations were undertaken at the Klandl Spring site (32MZ1303) in 1996-1997 (Floodman 1998).
 Originally recorded as a dense cultural material scatter comprised of six site localities, it is situated south of Klandl Spring along a terrace and ridge crest.
-Archeological sites in the surrounding area date from Paleo through Avonlea periods.
+Archaeological sites in the surrounding area date from Paleo through Avonlea periods.
 The Klandl Spring site consists of chipped stone tools and debitage.
 Antelope chert outcrops are found on the top of the ridge.
 Other local raw material types and exposed hearths were present downslope along the draw.
 Charcoal samples were recovered from two of the hearths.
 Radiocarbon tests indicate two occupations dating from the Middle Woodland through the Late Woodland period.
 Further investigations are encouraged because of the comparative information potential of the stratified artifact deposits and little work has been done in the YRSU concerning the Middle Woodland to Late Woodland transition (ibid.).